PimCoumans/AnimationPlanner/README.md

 }
 ```

-The above code results in the following animation.
+The above code results in the following animation sequence.
 For more examples see the [Sample App](Sample%20App/AnimationPlanner-Sample/ViewController.swift) available when cloning the repo.
 <p align="center">
     <img src="Assets/sample-app.gif" width="293" height="634" />
 </p>

-_**Note:** The example shows usage of custom extension methods on `CAMediaTimingFunction` available in the framework_
+_**Note:** The example uses [custom extension methods](Sources/Extensions/CAMediaTimingFunction.swift) on `CAMediaTimingFunction`, included with the framework_

 ## Installation